cheshire137/go-brocade/README.md

   -out string
     	Name of SVG file to create, e.g., my-image.svg -patterns string
-    	Comma-separated list of pattern names to include in the generated image. (default "flowerAndStem,swirlyStem,fleur") -w int
+    	Comma-separated list of pattern names to include in the generated image.
+    	Ignored when -random is >0. (default "flowerAndStem,swirlyStem,fleur") -random int
+    	Number of patterns to randomly include.
+Set to >0 to use, 0 to specify patterns yourself.
+  -w int
     	Width of SVG image to produce; defaults to 8.5" at 125px per inch (default 1063) -xoffsets string